tdpetrou/pandas_cub/README.md

 ### Special Methods

 Step 4 introduced us to the `__len__` 'special method'.
-Python has over 100 special methods that allow you to define how your class behaves when it interacts with a builtin functions or operator.
-In the above example, if `df` is a DataFrame and a user calls `len(df)` then internally, the `__len__` method will be called.
+Python has over 100 special methods that allow you to define how your class behaves when it interacts with a builtin function or operator.
+In the above example, if `df` is a DataFrame and a user calls `len(df)` then internally the `__len__` method will be called.
 All special methods begin and end with two underscores.

 Let's see a few more examples: